Reverse Mortgage Florida Condo Lenders

 IDENTIFICATION REQUIREMENTS

-In compliance with Section 326 of the USA PATRIOT Act which requires U.S. financial institutions to
+In compliance with Section 326 of the USA PATRIOT Act which requires U.S. financial institutions to verify the identity of a customer when opening an account, lender/originator must obtain

 identifying documentation from each borrower.
-Lender/originator must also verify the borrower(s)
+The lender/originator must also verify the borrower(s) date of birth and Social Security Number.

 Acceptable identification (ID), as follows:

-• State issued driver’s license
+• State-issued driver’s license

-• State issued ID card
+• State-issued ID card

 • Military ID card